modrunner/website/content/docs/index.md

   - Make Modrunner your own - customize settings like notification style and changelog length (so your notifications don't look like CVS receipts!)

+## Roadmap

+Items on this list are not in any particular.
+We also do not provide release dates or estimates, due to the inherent unpredictability of both software development and IRL responsibilities (and I'm also really really bad at estimates in general).

+✅ **Things we've already done**
+- Support for CurseForge & Modrinth
+- Searching for & sharing projects in Discord
+- The ability to track projects to receive update notifications
+- A website dashboard to easily manage tracked projects

+🏗️ **Things we're currently working on**
+- Support for additional modding platforms like Mod.io, NexusMods & FTB
+- Receiving project update notifications via direct message on Discord
+- The ability to customize notification layout & style
+- General bug fixes & minor quality of life changes across the board

+📝 **Things we're planning to add in the future**
+- A publicly available HTTP API
+- Localization
+- Receiving notifications via email & webhook
+- The ability to track an author's profile and receive notifications about newly created projects
+- The ability to send test notifications and to resend previous notifications using the dashboard
+- A feed of newly created projects
+- A project discovery feature

 ## Staying Informed

 - [GitHub](https://github.com/modrunner)